danhalvorsen/WeatherSummary/WeatherWebAPI/WeatherWebAPI/README_VisualStudioSetup.md

 ```
 #### **docker-compose.override.yml**
 The Kestrel Certificate has to be made and put into the root folder of the project.
-Follow the instructions on the README.md file. "asdf.pdx" and password is the name and password of your choosing when creating the certificate (Self Signed).
+Follow the instructions on the README.md file.
+"YourSelfMadeCertificate.pdx" and password is the name and password of your choosing when [creating the certificate](/WeatherWebAPI/WeatherWebAPI/README_SelfSignedHttpsCertificate.md) (Self Signed).

 ***Remember*** to set the port for your swagger API in the override file (used by Visual Studio).
 If you set this **ONLY** in the docker-compose.yml file it will be overriden either way.
 Port set to 5000 below:
 ```yml